joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/30/climate/epa-clean-water-protections-wotus.html?searchResultPosition=2

 **Thick Mall, a Market for ‘Size L and Up,’ Fills the Gap**\
-`A pop-up in Chicago, offers wider sizing to a wider audience.`\
+`A pop-up in Chicago offers wider sizing to a wider audience.`\
 https://nytimes.com/2022/12/30/style/thick-mall-chicago.html?searchResultPosition=3

 **Trump Tax Returns Released by House Democrats**\